 How YOU the Customer should prepare for the sweeps visit

 In days of old before there were central heating systems and other such appliances to keep your house warm, using an ‘old-fashioned’ coal fire was a way of life.
 As such, learning how to use them correctly, take care of them and preparing for the chimney sweeps visit was just something most people learned as a child.

 Some of today’s customers are new to solid fuel appliances and don’t yet know how they work correctly or hence how to prepare for a sweeps visit.

 On the day of the sweeps visit

 - Ensure your fire has been allowed to burn out the evening before our visit (at least 12 hours prior) this not only ensures we don’t get our fingers burned by hot bricks or metal components but also protects our equipment.

 - We need to bring our equipment into where your fireplace/stove(s) is/are situated.
-If you can, please ensure the route from the entrance of your house to where your appliance is situated is free of obstructions, then we will not be hindered by an assault course.
+If you can, please ensure the route from the entrance of your house to where your appliance is situated is free of obstructions, then we will not be hindered by any potential assault courses.

 Please also ensure there is sufficient space for our equipment and for the sweep to work, in and around the fireplace area.

-**You should also clear all ornaments, breakables, toys and candles etc from the hearth and mantelpiece – after all, it’s better to be safe than sorry.**
+**You should also clear all ornaments, breakables, toys, Xmas decorations and candles etc from the hearth and mantelpiece – after all, it’s better to be safe than sorry.**

 - Sweeping chimneys’ is a dirty job and as such, there is no way we can ensure we or our equipment will be 100% soot free.
 It is, therefore, the Customer’s Responsibility to make a decent attempt to cover their floors and furnishings from the entrance to the dwelling all the way to and around the fireplace.
 This is especially important if your carpets/floors and other furnishings are of a light colour or white.